 01 of 10

-In this sleek beach house designed by Desiree Burns Interiors, a decorative black ladder leaned up against the wall next to the bathtub is a chic answer to the question of how to display your towels.
+In this sleek beach house designed by Desiree Burns Interiors, a decorative black ladder leaned up against the wall next to the bathtub is a creative answer to the question of how to display your towels.

 02 of 10

 In this frilly bathroom from Courtney at French Country Cottage, an antique vanity houses the sink, and serves as open storage for fluffy white towels, stacked on a lower shelf and rolled up and stored in a large basket under the sink.
 Keeping an abundance of white hotel-style bath towels visible is part of what helps the bathroom's ornate style feeling fresh and practical.